desmondgukweux/dbt_project/README.md

 ## Overview
-Welcome to the repository for health_analytics_assessment, our dbt project for managing data transformations and modeling.
+Welcome to the repository of our dbt project for managing data transformations and modeling.
 This README provides a detailed overview of our project architecture, naming conventions, and style guides.

 ## Table of Contents
 - [Project Architecture](#project-architecture)